Puppy and dog behavior problems can cause even the most enthusiastic pet lover to become frustrated.

 There are many books, DVDs and videos that you can purchase to help with , but we have selected a few links to videos online that are hepful in teaching these commands.

-The free training videos we are sharing with you here come from a variety of places, so please note that there are a few training inconsistencies that you will avoid if you follow one particular training program that you attend or purchase in the form of a book or dvd.
 We choose to show positive reinforcement training only, where some trainers reward with treats only and others show the use of a clicker and then treat the dog just after the click.You will also note that some trainers use hand signals and others do not.

 Here is another good video from the same trainer, Nancy Cusick of Austin Texas showing how to teach your dog the Come command.